Apteco/py-apteco/docs/source/getting_started.rst

 Your login credentials are the same username and password you would use to log in to Apteco Orbit™::

-   import apteco as apt
+   from apteco.session import login, Session

-   credentials = apt.login("https://my-site.com/OrbitAPI", "my_data_view", "jdoe")
+   credentials = login("https://my-site.com/OrbitAPI", "my_data_view", "jdoe")
-   holidays = apt.Session(credentials, "holidays")
+   holidays = Session(credentials, "holidays")

 You will be asked to enter your password in the terminal, which won't be echoed.
 If Python is unable to ask for your password in this way,